PaddlePaddle/Parakeet/examples/GANVocoder/parallelwave_gan/baker/README.md

 Download CSMSC from the [official website](https://www.data-baker.com/data/index/source) and extract it to `~/datasets`.
 Then the dataset is in directory `~/datasets/BZNSYP`.

 ### Get MFA results for silence trim
 We use [MFA](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) results to  cut silence in the edge of audio.
-(Also, you can set `trim_silence` to `true` in `conf/default.yaml` as an alternative.）
 You can download from here [baker_alignment_tone.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/BZNSYP/with_tone/baker_alignment_tone.tar.gz), or train your own MFA model reference to  [use_mfa example](https://github.com/PaddlePaddle/Parakeet/tree/develop/examples/use_mfa) of our repo.

 ### Preprocess the dataset